 The good news is, however, that silk presses don’t have to include excessive heat.
 By using the right products, heat protection, and regulating heat settings you can achieve beautiful silky-straight hair while taking good care of your hair.

 First, you want to use a low-heat blow dryer to simultaneously dry and stretch your hair.
 Ideally, use a round brush while blow-drying your natural hair to get the natural kinks out.
 Then you want to apply a heat protectant to your hair before flat ironing your 4c hair.

 Once applied, you can now use your hair straightener.
 Ideally, choose one with ceramic plates that have adjustable temperature settings so you can put it on low heat.
 Remember that the goal is to avoid as much direct heat as possible, so refrain from passing over your hair too often, especially if you have fine hair.

 Related post: How Long Does a Silk Press Last on 4C Hair

 How often can you straighten natural hair without damaging it?

 There is no specific number regarding how often you can straighten natural hair without damaging it.
 However, manipulating your hair, even when it is without heat puts a strain on your hair.
 Therefore, you want to keep your 4c hair in its natural state as much as possible, especially if you have very defined curly hair.

-Instead of straightening your natural hair often, try out 4c hair wigs which will give you the straight look and double as a great protective style.
+Instead of straightening your natural hair often, try out wigs which will give you a straight look and double as a great protective style.